- 3 Jul 2019

 - Cold Weather Payments and Winter Fuel Payments

-People who are acting as a parent/guardian, appointee or power of attorney for someone with experience of any of the above benefits are welcome to register to join the Panels.
+People who are acting as a parent/guardian, appointee or power of attorney for someone with experience of any of the above benefits were also welcome to register to join the Panels.

 What is involved in taking part

-Experience Panels members will have a choice of activities that they can take part in.
-Some will be about the social security system in general and others will be more specific to certain experiences (e.g. focusing on an individual benefit).
+Experience Panels members have a choice of activities that they can take part in.
+Some are about the social security system in general and others are more specific to certain experiences (e.g. focusing on an individual benefit).

-Taking part might include completing short surveys, or taking part in interviews and workshops.
+Taking part can include completing short surveys, or taking part in interviews and group discussions.
 Activities can be carried out face-to-face, on the phone and online.
-No matter where people live in Scotland, there will be opportunities to take part.
+No matter where people live in Scotland, there are opportunities to take part.

 If you are participating in the Experience Panels it will not affect your benefits.
 Also, none of the information that you provide in any Experience Panels research will affect your benefits.

-Any personal information that you provide will be kept completely confidential according to the Data Protection Act.
-None of the information that you give us will be shared with anyone outside of the Scottish Government.
+Any personal information such as your name, address and contact details, that you provide will be kept completely confidential according to the General Data Protection Regulation (GDPR).
+None of the information that you give us is shared with anyone outside of the Scottish Government.

-Research reports will be published as a part of this work, however, information will never be in a form that can reveal your identity.
+Research reports are published as a part of this work, however, information will never be in a form that can reveal your identity.

 You do not have to take part in everything.
-It will be entirely up to you how much time you want to spend.
+It is entirely up to you how much time you want to spend.

-There will be a range of activities and topics to suit different members.
-Some will be about the social security system in general and others will be more specific to certain experiences.
+There are a range of activities and topics to suit different members.
+Some are about the social security system in general and others are more specific to certain experiences.

-It will be up to you to decide what to participate in.
+It is up to you to decide what to participate in.
 That means that you can choose not to take part in anything, but still remain a member of the Experience Panels.